Notification

 Vertical Spreads

-A vertical spread can be created with either all the Call options or all the Put options with the long option and short option at two different strike prices.
+A vertical spread can be created with either all Call options or all Put options, with the long option and short option at two different strike prices.
 All options have the same expiry date.

 Collar Spreads

-In Collar spread, traders shorts a Call option, long a Put option, and further takes a long position in a stock.
+In a collar spread, a trader shorts a Call option, longs a Put option, and further takes a long position in a stock.

 Conclusion